neurosity/neurosity-sdk-js/docs/getting-started.md

 ### Add `.env` file

-Next we'll add an `.env` to store our deviceId, login, and password.
-Add a new file called `.env` and add your deviceId, email and password.
+Next, we'll add a `.env` to store our deviceId, login, and password.
+Add a new file called `.env` and add your deviceId, email, and password.
 Learn how to [find your device ID](https://support.neurosity.co/hc/en-us/articles/360037198152-Get-Notion-Device-ID).

 ```.env
 DEVICE_ID=442333d1bcea35533daba9b51234abcd